Overview

 - Discuss a wide variety of documents.
 What can you turn into a PDF?
 Just about anything!
 In addition to course readings, you can invite students to annotate the course syllabus, assignment sheets for major projects or papers, sample assignments, lecture slides, and more.

-Wondering what to do with Graded PDF Annotations?
+Wondering what to do with Social Reading?
 Check out these Teaching Tips:

 - Enhancing Content Retention with Polling and Social Annotations